Updated August 19, 2023

 - This works on certain protocols.
 We can also say that it is a formula to apply on the route.

-- There are different ways to calculate rout with the used of different algorithms.
+- There are different ways to calculate a route with the use of different algorithms.
 According to the type of network and use, every algorithm is getting applied.

 What is the need for Routing Algorithms?